ZINC TASTE TEST

 3. Bryce-Smith D, Simpson RI, Southon S, Johnson IT, Gee JM.
 Anorexia, depression, and zinc deficiency.
 Lancet.
 1984 Nov17; 2(8412): 1162-1163

 Are you a healthcare practitioner interested in offering PERQUE products to your patients?
 Are you a patient looking for local healthcare practitioners who offer PERQUE products?
-Fill in the form below and we’ll be in touch very soon.
+Fill out this form and we’ll be in touch very soon.